OzmundSedler/100-Days-Of-ML-Code/README.md

 ## Vacation break until the end of July
 I decided to take a break from the challenge for the time I will be on vacation.
 Tho, I have plans to finalize all that I learned so far and translate all notebooks in English.
 And starting from August I am planning to continue my journey ^_^

+# Aaaaaaaaaaand I am back :)
+## One week after vacation has already passed.
+Of course i havent learned anything during the trip across the Italy (there were some things to do).
+So the plan for now is to refresh everything i've learned so far and start the second part of the journey !